Southern Coast (Crimea): History

 Evidence of prehistoric settlement has been found on the Southern Coast, particularly Oldowan tools found at Eçki Dağ, Gaspra, Ai-Petri, and near Sevastopol.
 The Tauri lived on the Southern Coast, where they intermingled with the Greeks and Romans.
 Today, several remnants of these interactions remain, such as the fortress of Charax and various toponyms (Simeiz, Gaspra, and Koreiz, among others).
 The Republic of Genoa also colonised the coast, under the territory of Genoese Gazaria.
 In 1475, the area was conquered by the Ottoman Empire and subjugated before becoming part of Russia following the Russo-Turkish War of 1768–1774, along with the rest of Crimea.

 Historically, the Southern Coast was the region of the Crimean Peninsula most inhabited by Crimean Tatars; as of the 1939 Soviet census, Yalta Municipality was 29.51% Crimean Tatar, Alushta Municipality was 63.14% Crimean Tatar, and Sudak Municipality was 70.34% Crimean Tatar.
 However, since the deportation of the Crimean Tatars it has been extensively settled and is now relatively more extensively populated by Russians; according to the 2001 Ukrainian census, Yalta Raion is 66% Russian, Alushta Municipality is 67% Russian, and Sudak Municipality is 59% Russian (compared to 58.5% of the population of the Autonomous Republic of Crimea as a whole).
+Ethnic Ukrainians account for 20-30% of the population and make up the largest minority in Southern Crimea.
+They constitute a majority in some settlements, yet most Ukrainians living on the Southern Coast speak Russian as their first language.
+For instance, only 35.7% of all Ukrainians living in the Yalta municipality speak Ukrainian as their primary language, slightly higher percentages were recorded in Sudak (47.0%), Alushta (41.4%) and Feodosia (38.5%).